bbangert/velruse/docs/usage.rst

 websites, commonly found in the "developers" section.
 Once you have obtained a consumer key and secret from each of the providers you wish to support, we need to tell Velruse about them.
-This can be done by creating creating an .ini file that will be used to serve the standalone app.
+This can be done by creating an .ini file that will be used to serve the standalone app.
 It could look something like the following:

 .. code-block:: ini